Hex – The Legend of the Towers: Ride system

-The sensory illusion exploits a number of tricks.
+The sensory illusion in a Vekoma Madhouse exploits a variety of mechanical and perceptual tricks.
 The longitudinal benches are mounted on a platform that can swing back and forth within the vault.
-The pivot mechanism for the benches is hidden by the Earl's machine at one end of the room and a large cabinet at the other.
-The benches are mounted on the platform angled backward by 20 degrees; riders effectively face slightly upward at rest.
-During the ride, the platform rotates back and forth by 15 degrees in each direction.
-This means that at full forward tilt, benches are in fact at 5 degrees forward to horizontal; this minimises the tendency to slip off the bench into the lap restraint.
-At full backward tilt, the bench is at 45 degrees to horizontal which accentuates the sensory effect.
-The vault itself is actually a large, 6-sided drum which can rotate through a full 360 degrees.
-All of the room scenery is mounted on the inner surface of this drum.
-At the beginning of the ride, both the benches and the vault are slowly moving back and forth in unison.
-This is what gives the impression of pushing toward and pulling away from the branch.
-As the ride progresses, the bench platform continues to swing back and forth by 15 degrees in each direction, while the vault rotation gradually becomes out of unison and increases to give the impression of increasing height and ultimately it turns through a full rotation to give the sensation of inversion.
-All of this relies on the brain’s over-interpretation of visual inputs in the presence of relatively minor vestibular system inputs; the same principle is used to give the sensation of acceleration and deceleration in full-motion simulators.
-The lighting also subtly changes from moment to moment to add to the disorientation.
+The pivot mechanism for the benches is concealed by the Earl’s machine at one end of the room and a large cabinet at the other.

+The benches are angled backward by 20 degrees, so riders face slightly upward while at rest.
+During the ride, the platform swings 15 degrees forward and backward.
+At full forward tilt, the benches are effectively at 5 degrees forward from horizontal, minimizing the risk of sliding into the lap restraints.
+At full backward tilt, the benches reach 45 degrees from horizontal, amplifying the sensory effect.

+The vault itself is a large, six-sided drum capable of rotating through a full 360 degrees, with all scenery mounted on its inner surface.
+At the beginning of the ride, both the benches and the vault move slowly in unison, creating the impression of being pushed toward and pulled away from the branch.
+As the ride progresses, the bench platform continues its 15-degree oscillation while the vault rotation gradually falls out of sync, accelerating to create the sensation of rising height.
+Eventually, the vault completes a full rotation, giving riders the perception of inversion.

+This effect relies on the brain’s tendency to over-interpret visual cues when vestibular input is relatively minor, a principle also employed in full-motion simulators to simulate acceleration and deceleration.
+Lighting effects are subtly varied throughout the experience to enhance disorientation and contribute to the overall illusion.